eccenca/cmem-plugin-auth/README-public.md

 # cmem-plugin-auth

-This plugin uses OAuth2 to generate access token.
+Authenticate to services and provide the OAuth2 access token for other tasks.

 This is a plugin for [eccenca](https://eccenca.com) [Corporate Memory](https://documentation.eccenca.com).